othernet-global/salty-io/staking/README.txt

-Staking and rewards mechanism that allows the following:
+Self-contained staking and rewards mechanism that allows the following:

 1) Staking SALT for xSALT - which happens without delay